Geodesics and gravitational waves in chaotic extreme-mass-ratio inspirals: the curious case of Zipoy-Voorhees black-hole mimickers: the Zipoy-Voorhees metric

 From Eqs. \eqref{ZV_metric}, \eqref{metric_comp}, it is straightforward to obtain the Schwarzschild limit when $\delta=1$.
 Since at the Schwarzschild limit, $k=M$, $\delta$ can be interpreted as a measure for how much more (or less) mass $M=k\delta$ the ZV object has when compared to a Schwarzschild BH.
 Subsequently, the deformation $\delta$ captures the oblateness of the compact object.
 When $\delta>1$ the ZV geometry describes a spacetime around the central object that is more oblate than a Schwarzschild BH, while when $0<\delta<1$ the central object is more prolate.
 For $\delta=0$ (which identically means $M=0$) we obtain the Minkowski spacetime.

-According to the no-hair theorem, when $0<\delta\neq 1$ holds the event horizon is broken; a true curvature singularity appear at $r=2k$ \cite{Virbhadra:1996cz}, besides the typical one at $r=0$, and the ZV metric describes a naked singularity \cite{Papadopoulos:1981wr,Herrera:1998eq,Kodama:2003ch,Gibbons:2004au}.
+According to the no-hair theorem, when $0<\delta\neq 1$ holds the event horizon is broken; a true curvature singularity appear at $r=2k$ \cite{Virbhadra:1996cz}, besides the typical one at $r=0$, and the ZV metric describes a naked singularity \cite{Papadopoulos:1981wr}.
+Specifically, when writing the solution in Weyl coordinates $(\rho,z)$, which are associated with the prolate spheroidal coordinates $(x,y)$ that many pathological solution of GR are written in (see e.g. the Manko-Novikov solution \cite{Manko_1992}), then it has been shown that the curvature singularity naturally appears along the line segment $\rho=0$, if $|z|<k$.
+For more information regarding the nature of the ZV naked singularity see \cite{Papadopoulos:1981wr,Herrera:1998eq,Kodama:2003ch,Gibbons:2004au}.
 Interestingly, when spherical symmetry is broken the geometry obtains a non-zero quadrupole moment $M_2=\delta(1-\delta^2)M^3/3$ \cite{Geroch:1970cd,Hansen:1974zz} which eventually leads to the Carter constant (or any other higher order Killing tensor) being broken \cite{Kruglikov:2011ky,Lukes-Gerakopoulos:2012qpc,Maciejewski:2013ncb}.